jabryan-sb/SticklebackWGS/README.md

 Like said previously, what's needed for this step besides the submission script and the .py is the .list of all files ending in .BQrecal.bam .
 All of those files are in the folder already, all you need to do is make the list.

+[Here's the link to the submission file](https://github.com/jabryan-sb/SticklebackWGS/blob/master/VSQR_test_40long.sb) but be forewarned that in the version posted it can run for up to 4 days!
+If you need it to go quicker be sure to also adjust your memory accordingly.
+And like usual, [here's the full script.](https://github.com/jabryan-sb/SticklebackWGS/blob/master/VQSR_test_Alltogether20.py)